Consensys/quorum-acceptance-tests/README.md

 ### With custom GoQuorum/Tessera Docker images

-By default, official Docker images `quorumengineering/quorum:latest` and `quorumengineering/tessera:latest` in [Docker Hub](https://hub.docker.com/u/quorumengineering) will be used.
+By default, official Docker images `quorumengineering/quorum:develop` and `quorumengineering/tessera:develop` in [Docker Hub](https://hub.docker.com/u/quorumengineering) will be used.
 If you need to use your custom images, please follow the below guides:

 - Name the branch with prefix `dev-`.
 E.g.: `dev-mybranch`
 - Push custom GoQuorum/Tessera Docker images to [Github Container Registry](https://docs.github.com/en/packages/guides/pushing-and-pulling-docker-images) of this repo with image name and version convention
-  - GoQuorum: `quorum-dev-mybranch:latest`
+  - GoQuorum: `quorum-dev-mybranch:develop`
-  - Tessera: `tessera-dev-mybranch:latest`
+  - Tessera: `tessera-dev-mybranch:develop`
 - Pushing changes to `dev-mybranch` will kick off github Action workflow running tests using custom images

 ### With existing `quorum-examples` network